volkamerlab/MolDockLab/README.md

 - **`setup_py310.sh`**: Installation script to set up the Python 3.10 environment and dependencies required to run the workflow.

 ---
 ## Installation

-Thanks to the [Installation guide of DockM8](https://github.com/DrugBud-Suite/DockM8/blob/main/DockM8_Installation_Guide.pdf), the environment can be installed using the provided `setup_py310.sh` installation script, after adding the needed packages and removing the unused ones.

-## Installation

 Thanks to the [Installation guide of DockM8](https://github.com/DrugBud-Suite/DockM8/blob/main/DockM8_Installation_Guide.pdf), the environment was adapted to meet the needs of **MolDockLab**.
 It can be installed using the provided `setup_py310.sh` after opening the terminal in the `MolDockLab` directory, through installation script: